awez/amirrajan.github.com/a-dark-room/index.md

 I asked if Pocket Tactics would like to do a review on A Dark Room.
 Owen replied and I sent over a promo code (yay!).

 On Feb 4th, Owen emailed with the word: "Amazing".
 I hope to see a review show up soon on Pocket Tactics.
-I try to be diligent on following up with Owen... without being annoying.
+I try to be diligent in following up with Owen... without being annoying.
 It's hard to find a good balance between the two.
 A review hasn't gone up yet.
 But after another release of the game I'll be sure to follow up with Owen.
 I hope he doesn't take offense to my persistence.

 **Jan 19, 2014: Apple Vis Promo Code Give Away**

-The blog post I wrote about accessibilty received some buzz in the blind community.
+The blog post I wrote about accessibility received some buzz in the blind community.
 The AppleVis editorial team reached out to me.
 They wanted to run a promo code give away.
 I sent them 10 promo codes and they did something really unique.
 Instead of just giving them away, they asked individuals to go read about the blog post I did on making the game accessible to the blind, and about the making of the game.
 They had to mention something from the write ups to get a promo code.
 It was a great idea, and I saw a lot of nice things said about the game.

 Downloads spiked to 50 during the contest period.
-I'm burnig through my promo codes, but they are generating results.
+I'm burning through my promo codes, but they are generating results.

 **Jan 26, 2014: Promo Code Give Away on Touch Arcade**

-I took Apple Vis' idea and gave away 20 promo codes across two seperate contests.
-The interations I had with the fans (old and new) was great.
+I took Apple Vis' idea and gave away 20 promo codes across two separate contests.
+The interactions I had with the fans (old and new) was great.
 A lot kind words and genuine support.

 For the last four days of January, stayed at a steady 40 downloads a day (many of those were promo code redemptions too).